-The Tamarack North Project is located in north central Minnesota approximately 100 km west of Duluth and 200 km north of Minneapolis, in Aitkin County.
-The Tamarack North Project covers approximately 24,998 acres and is located near the town of Tamarack.
+The Tamarack North Project is located in north-central Minnesota approximately 100 km W of Duluth and 200 km N of Minneapolis, in Aitkin County.
+The Tamarack North Project covers approximately 28,334 acres and is located near the town of Tamarack.